joelparkerhenderson/system-quality-attributes/doc/interoperability/index.md

 </span>

+**Define interoperable:** <span data-chatgpt-prompt="define interoperable (computers and software)">Interoperable refers to the ability of computers and software systems to communicate and work seamlessly with each other, regardless of the operating system or programming language used.
+Interoperability enables different systems to share data and access each other's resources, enabling efficient data transfer and collaboration between different applications or platforms.
+This is crucial for ensuring that different technologies can work together seamlessly and can be used interchangeably to achieve a common goal or objective.</span>

 ## See Also

 * [Wikipedia: Interoperability](https://wikipedia.org/wiki/Interoperability)

 * [Dictionary: interoperable](https://www.dictionary.com/browse/interoperable): capable of being used or operated reciprocally.

-* [OpenAI: interoperable](https:://openai.com): <span data-chatgpt-prompt="define interoperable (computers and software)">Interoperable refers to the ability of computers and software systems to communicate and work seamlessly with each other, regardless of the operating system or programming language used.
-Interoperability enables different systems to share data and access each other's resources, enabling efficient data transfer and collaboration between different applications or platforms.
-This is crucial for ensuring that different technologies can work together seamlessly and can be used interchangeably to achieve a common goal or objective.</span>